Last updated September 18, 2024

 Find a COVID-19 vaccine Frequently asked questions about the COVID-19 vaccine

-Getting vaccinated against COVID-19 is the safest, easiest way to lower your risk of serious illness and Long COVID.
+Getting vaccinated against COVID-19 is the safest, easiest way to lower your risk of serious illness, Long COVID, hospitalization, and death.
 Everyone aged 6 months and older is recommended to stay up to date with COVID-19 vaccines.

 2024-2025 COVID-19 vaccines